AndriyKozak/Identa/README.md

 **E2E Tests**
-- Will be developed with Cypress.
-The tests location: [cypress](cypress)
+- Cypress is needed to be installed.
+The E2E tests location: [cypress](cypress)

 **Continuous Integration (CI)**

 The project is build on GitLab using Gitlab pipelines as configure in the [.gitlab-ci.yml](.gitlab-ci.yml)